 Following the success of Waterways we were invited to participate in the Chippendale BEAMS Festival in September 2015.
 The work, entitled ‘Our Water, Our Place’ was an exploration of community connection to water in Sydney.
 It occupied the most prominent location at the festival and featured as the lead image for festival coverage in the Sydney Morning Herald.
 This generated considerable exposure for the TEC.
 We secured $1000 sponsorship from Frasers Property to cover staffing costs and incidentals.

-The Ocean Action Pod is a pop-up multimedia educational experience that has been created by the Total Environment Centre to engage both adults and children with the growing problem of plastic pollution.
-It’s a 5 metre long walk-in trailer fitted out with interactive displays, a science discovery station and flatscreen TV that plays educational films.
+Since 2016, the Ocean Action Pod has created pop-up multimedia educational experiences in schools and coastal communities across NSW, engaging both adults and children with the growing problem of plastic pollution.
+The 5 metre long walk-in trailer is fitted out with interactive displays, a science discovery station and educational videos.
 The Pod was developed with support from the NSW Environmental Trust in early 2016.
-In its first six months of operation it has travelled to beaches and parks around Wollongong, Sydney and Newcastle and continues to tour in collaboration with various local Councils.
-One of the Pod's primary tasks is to promote the campaigns of the Boomerang Alliance - world class container deposit systems across Australia; state-wide bans on single-use plastic bags; a national ban on microbeads; and increased efforts to clean up industrial plastic pollution.
+In its first six months of operation it travelled to beaches and parks around Wollongong, Sydney and Newcastle and continues to tour in collaboration with various local Councils.
+One of the Pod's primary tasks is to promote the campaigns of TEC's sister organisation, the Boomerang Alliance: world class container deposit systems across Australia; state-wide bans on single-use plastic bags; a national ban on microbeads; and increased efforts to clean up industrial plastic pollution.

 Ocean Action Network (A youth engagement program, currently under development)